Jason Pagliaro

 EMR Connectivity Leadership With Delivery Depth

-• 18+ years across healthcare implementation, support, enterprise delivery, and current product ownership.
+• 18+ years progressing from hands-on implementation and support to enterprise delivery and product ownership.

 • Career centered on EHR interoperability and EMR connectivity across hundreds of ambulatory and acute care systems.